-Scotiabank, as the custodian of the Fund, earns a fee for providing custody and related services.
-The custodian holds the cash and investments of the Fund in safekeeping to ensure that they are used only for the benefit of the investors of the Fund.
-The custodian fee is paid by the Manager, in exchange for the Fixed Administration Fee received from the Fund.
+During the period, Scotiabank, as a custodian of the Fund, earned a fee for providing custody and related services.
+The custodian held investments of the Fund in safekeeping to ensure that they were used only for the benefit of the investors of the Fund.
+The custodian fee was paid by the Manager, in exchange for the Fixed Administration Fee received from the Fund.